pampers6988/stock-analysis/README.md

-Summary
+## Summary
-There is a detailed statement on the advantages and disadvantages of refactoring code in general (3 pt).
-There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).
+The advantage of refactoring the VBA script is that it is more efficient and runs faster